noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-29-Maya_assignment.md

 #### Photophysiological Measurements
 Chlorophyll a fluorescence measurements were performed using a Pulse Amplitude Modulation (PAM) fluorometer.
 The system selectively monitors fluorescence yield by emitting a low-intensity, modulated measuring light beam that detects fluorescence without inducing active photosynthetic electron transport.
-To determine the quantum efficiency of Photosystem II ($F_v/F_m$), the specimens from each treatment were exposed to the measuring light to establish minimum fluorescence ($F_0$), immediately followed by a short, high-intensity saturating pulse to transiently close all open reaction centers and record maximum fluorescence ($F_m$).
+To determine the quantum efficiency of Photosystem II ($F_v/F_m$), the specimens from each light regime were exposed to the measuring light to establish minimum fluorescence ($F_0$), immediately followed by a short, high-intensity saturating pulse to transiently close all open reaction centers and record maximum fluorescence ($F_m$).
 During subsequent kinetic analysis, continuous actinic light was applied to drive active photosynthesis, while periodic saturating pulses were superimposed to calculate electron transport rates ($ETR$) and non-photochemical quenching ($NPQ$).

 #### Data Processing and Statistical Analysis